Getting Started with ADSP-BF70x Processors

 What other development tools and software available for the ADSP-BF70x Processors?

-Version 1.1.0 of the following products, which support the ADSP-BF70x family of processors, will be soon be available:
+The following products, which support the ADSP-BF70x family of processors, are available:

 - Algorithmic Software Modules